Great design is inclusive from the start

 - Analysis of the building management policies against inclusivity legislative requirements

-- Access audits of existing schemes
+- Access audits of existing buildings

 - Development of inclusive design standards and policies